-One of the main differences is that pyrite is considerably harder and grades 6 - 6½ on Mohs scale of mineral hardness but it's brittle so if struck with something hard would shatter into many pieces.
-Gold on the other hand is a soft mineral which grades 2 - 2½ on Mohs scale and its ductile which means it has the ability to be drawn out or stretched without losing strength or becoming damaged.
+Despite the similarity in appearance of these two minerals, it is quite easy to tell one from the other.
+One of the main differences is pyrite is considerably harder and grades 6 to 6.5 on Mohs scale of mineral hardness.
+It's also brittle so if struck would shatter.
+Gold on the other hand is much softer and grades just 2 to 2.5 on Mohs scale.
+It's also ductile which means it has the ability to be drawn out or stretched without losing strength or becoming damaged.

 If a small piece of gold weighing as little as a gram was continually pounded, it could be transformed into a flat sheet measuring approximately one metre in diameter.
 Gold is also much heavier than pyrite and because of its density, is heavier than lead.